-My stay in Beijing was an alternation between tourist attractions and factories.
-I visited the government-run jade, pearl and silk factories.
-While I absolutely adore pearls and jades, what impressed me the most was to see the process that creates the silk, from the silk worms cocoons to the finest bed sheets.
+My stay in Beijing was an alternation between tourist attractions and factories, and as a main station of the legendary Silk Road starting right from China, I visited the government-run silk factory, alongside pearl and jade ones.
+While I absolutely adore pearls and jades, what impressed me the most was to see the process to create silk, from the worms’ cocoons to the finest bed sheets.

 I thought it was going to be some kind of “technical” visit, but instead I immediately found myself immersed in a modern replica of the legendary Silk Road, the most famous trading route of ancient China, that saw the mysterious and adored fabric being exported to Western countries over the span of centuries.